Use with Django¶

 Install chancy:

-$ pip install chancy[cli]
+$ pip install chancy[cli,django]

 Next to your Django settings.py